DVeldhurthi/pet-adoption/README.md

 # How to run the project

 * Step 1: Download the project
+You are able to do this by going to [link](https://download-directory.github.io/) to download all the files in the repo.
+After getting the files unzip them, and continue .
 * Step 2: Run the project

 # Requirments: